blackma9ick/udisks-sdbus-cpp/README.md

-udisks-sdbus-c++ will only introduce breaking changes to the library on UDisks major version number bumps. udisks-sdbus-c++ **will not introduce breaking changes between patch version number bumps**.
+udisks-sdbus-c++ will only introduce breaking changes to the library on UDisks major version number bumps. udisks-sdbus-c++ **will not introduce breaking changes between patch version nor library specific version number bumps**.

 ## Disclaimer